metamode/synkafka/README.md

  * Only some of the API is implemented currently - only enough to discover where partitions are and produce to them.
  * API is low-level and requires external work (queuing, multithreading) to get good performance.

+== Dependencies

+This library aims to build statically with vendored dependencies mostly.

+That said right now it links dynamically with zlib (tested with 1.2.8), and requires boost headers in system path (tested with boost 1.57) just because boost is so massive to vendor in and we only use a few small headers (asio is vendored separately..)

 == Usage

 TODO